Zayd ibn Ali: Contemporary opinions

-Zayd was a revered member of the Bayt (Household) of Muhammad.
+Zayd was a revered member of the Household of Muhammad.
 Scholars, Saints, Sufis and Imams alike, all spoke of him in respectful terms.
-When the ascetic Umayyad Caliph Umar ibn Abd al-Aziz was the Governor of Madinah during the reign of Al-Walid and Suleiman, he was an associate of Zayd ibn Ali.
+When the ascetic Umayyad Caliph Umar ibn Abd al-Aziz was the Governor of Madinah during the reign of al-Walid and Suleiman, he was an associate of Zayd ibn Ali.
 Zayd continued to correspond and advise him when he became the Khalifah.

 Zayd is believed the first narrator of Al-Sahifa al-Sajjadiyya of Imam Zainul-'Abidin.
 Several works of hadith, theology, and Qur'anic exegesis are attributed to him.
 The first work of Islamic jurisprudence Mujmu'-al-Fiqh is attributed to him.
 The only surviving hand-written manuscript of this work dating back to at least a thousand years is preserved in the pope's library, Bibliotheca Vaticana in Vatican City under "Vaticani arabi".
 Photocopies of this rare work are available in several libraries including the Library of the University of Birmingham in the United Kingdom.
 In 2007, Sayyid Nafis Shah Al-Husayni Sayed Nafees al-Hussaini obtained a copy of this work, and re-issued it from Lahore.

 He was an excellent orator and spent much of his life learning and educating others.
 It is said that his half-brother, Imam al-Baqir, wanted to test him on the Quranic knowledge, asking him various questions for which he received answers beyond his expectation, causing to him to remark, "For our father and mother's life!
 You are one of a kind.
 God grace your mother who gave you birth, she gave birth to a replica of your forefathers!"
 Al-Baqir also said: "No one of us was born to resemble 'Ali ibn Abi Talib more than he did."

 When describing Zayd, his nephew, Imam Ja'far al-Sadiq, said: "Among us he was the best read in the Holy Qur'an, and the most knowledgeable about religion, and the most caring towards family and relatives."
 Hence his title Ḥalīf Al-Qurʾān (حَلِيْف ٱلْقُرْأٓن).
 Jafar Sadiq's love for his uncle Zayd was immense.
 Upon receiving and reading the letter of Zayd ibn Ali's death he broke down and cried uncontrollably, and proclaimed aloud: